Skip Navigation

 NOVEMBER 2021

-• November 18 - DHS published a proposal with a 60-day request for comments to require people applying for visa-free travel to the U.S. through the Electronic System for Travel Authorization (ESTA) to disclose their social media identifiers.
-The disclosure is currently optional for applicants.
+• November 18 – DHS issues a notice and request for comments on a proposal to require people applying for visa-free travel to the U.S. through ESTA to disclose their social media identifiers.
+The disclosure is optional for applicants.

 FEBRUARY 2022

-• February 23 - DHS reopened the comment period on its proposal for mandatory disclosure of social media identifiers for another 30 days.
+• February 23 – DHS reopens the comment period on its proposal for mandatory disclosure of social media identifiers for another 30 days.

 MARCH 2022

-• March 25 - The Brennan Center and the Electronic Privacy Information Center (EPIC) submitted a comment opposing DHS’s request to collect the social media identifiers of millions of people applying for visa-free travel to the U.S. Because the proposal does not meet OIRA’s requirement that DHS demonstrate that the utility of the program outweighs the costs, the comment urges the department to withdraw the proposal or for OIRA to disapprove the proposal consistent with their prior judgment.
+• March 25 – The Brennan Center and EPIC submit a comment opposing DHS’s request to collect the social media identifiers of millions of people applying for visa-free travel to the U.S.